Working with youth

 The Colorado Department of Education (CDE) Standards & Instructional Support Team worked with teachers across the state to develop the Comprehensive Health Education Instructional Unit Samples.
 These unit samples link to the substance misuse prevention standards.
 New resources are being added often, so keep checking back for more resources for teachers.

-Additionally, the CDE has resources and handouts available under Substance Misuse-Marijuana.
+Additionally, the CDE has resources and handouts available on its Substance Misuse-Marijuana page

 School and organizational policies